 Our expert surgeons are able to perform split-liver transplants, a procedure that helps make more organs available to patients who need a liver transplant.
 We use the split-liver approach in about 10-20 percent of all liver transplants at the Transplant Center.
 With this procedure:

 - A single liver from a deceased donor is split into two portions.

 - Each portion is transplanted into separate recipients – most commonly, an adult and a child.

 - The liver transplantation procedure for the recipient is the same with a partial liver as with a full liver.

-- Because healthy liver tissue is able to regenerate, each section of donor liver grows into a full-sized, fully functioning organ within a few months.
+- Because healthy liver tissue is able to regenerate, each section of the donor liver grows into a full-sized, fully functioning organ within a few months.

-For more information on the liver transplant program at Barnes-Jewish Hospital, call [Dynamic_Phone_Number].
+For more information about the liver transplant program at the Washington University and Barnes-Jewish Transplant Center, call [Dynamic_Phone_Number].